 Count the stitches across and then count how many stitches are in the rows as well.

-Here's a closer look at the knitting gauge.
+Here's a closer look at how to measure knitting gauge.

 Before I take the stitch gauge off (and this isn't shown), as an extra security, I measure 4 inches along the top of the stitch gauge (outside the little slot ).